munificent/game-programming-patterns/book/update-method.markdown

 <aside name="pawn">

-You may not need to update their *behavior* each frame, but even in a boardgame, you may still want to update their *animation* every frame.
+You may not need to update their *behavior* each frame, but even in a board game, you may still want to update their *animation* every frame.
 This pattern can help with that too.